|For me, the Ribera del

 I failed to take a proper note on this: I just recorded that it was OK-ish

-The next day, the 30th May 2003, after struggling to escape from the Salamanca one-way system, we again met up with Jorge Banús, he drove on ahead, while we tried to keep up in pursuit of his racing green MG.
+The next day, the 30th May 2003, after struggling to escape from the Salamanca one-way system, we again met up with Jorge Banús, he drove on ahead, while we tried to keep up in pursuit of his British Racing Green MG.
 We stopped first at the Hacienda Zorita, some 12 km north east of Salamanca.
 This was largely still a building site, as the main building, an old mill and Dominican convent, was being converted into a boutique winery hotel: wine tourism is an important and growing business.
 The Hacienda Zorita and the Hacienda Unamuno are the home of the Marques de Grinon's Durius project.

 We had a quick look round here, but only the barrel store (see below), for the ageing of Durius wines was complete, so we were quickly on our way to the second of the Durius properties.